dmcquay/how-do-i-test-this/node-sql/README.md

 You'll see other definitions.
 Common ones I've seen:
 E2E usually written by a QA team.
 Automated.
 Acceptance (usually UAT - User Acceptance Testing) is usually manual, by some business user checking that requirements are met

+# Ideas

+- Forgot to map underscore column names to camel case model fields.
+Where should that be tested?